Spirit of Atlanta Drum and Bugle Corps: 2000s

-In 2000, while the corps was rehearsing at JSU just prior to the start of tour, the corps director attempted to fold the drum corps.
-Due to a very strong response by corps alumni, parents, staff and other members of the drum corps community Spirit of Atlanta got through the season, finishing in fifteenth place at DCI Finals in College Park, Maryland.
-Following the management challenges of the 2000 season, Spirit of Atlanta re-organized in preparation for the summer of 2001.
+In 2000, while the corps was rehearsing at JSU just prior to the start of tour, the corps director, Bill Duquette, attempted to fold the drum corps.
+Due to a very strong response by corps parents, alumni, staff and other members of the drum corps community, Spirit of Atlanta finished in 15th place at DCI Finals in College Park, Maryland.
+Following the 2000 season, Spirit of Atlanta re-organized in preparation for the summer of 2001.
 It officially relocated to Jacksonville, Alabama, and officially became known as "Spirit, from Jacksonville State University".
 This relationship with the university provided a foundation of stability the corps had not experienced for more than a decade.
-The 2001 season saw a significantly more competitive drum corps finishing in 13th place while wearing baby blue uniforms again.
-In 2002, Spirit regained finalist status for the first time since 1990 finishing 10th overall - the highest placement since 1988.
+In 2001, the corps finished in 13th place while wearing baby blue uniforms again.
+In 2002, Spirit regained finalist status for the first time since 1990 finishing 10th overall.
 Spirit from JSU would make DCI Finals again in 2003 and '05-07.
 Going into the 2008 season the association with Jacksonville State University was essentially dissolved, resulting in a simplification of the corps' name to "Spirit Drum and Bugle Corps from Jacksonville, AL".
 The corps continued to operate out of Jacksonville, AL for the 2009 season.